Prince-Bishopric of Münster: From bishop to prince-bishop

 The temporal power of the see increased greatly during the episcopate of Bishop Otto II, Count of Lippe (1247–59).
 The city, at the same time, struggled to become independent of the bishop, but was not entirely successful, despite its alliance with the cathedral chapter.
+In 1252 Countess Jutta von Vechta-Ravensberg sold Meppen to the Bishop of Münster.

 Even as early as the eleventh century the bishops all belonged to noble families, generally to those possessing lands in the neighbourhood; only too often the bishopric was administered for the benefit rather of the bishop's family than of the Church.
 The bishops were, in consequence, frequently involved in the quarrels of the nobility; ecclesiastical affairs were neglected and the prosperity of the inhabitants of the prince-bishopric suffered.
 Conditions were at their worst during what is known as the Münster Diocesan Feud (1450–57).
 The arbitrary conduct of Bishop Henry II of Moers (1424–50) had aroused a very bitter feeling in the city.
 After his death the majority of the cathedral chapter elected Walram of Moers, brother of Henry and also Archbishop of Cologne, while the city and a minority of the chapter demanded the election of Eric of Hoya, brother of Count John of Hoya.
 Although the election of Walram was confirmed by the pope, open war for the possession of the see broke out, and Walram was unable to gain possession of the city of Münster.
 In 1457, after his death, a compact was made by which Eric of Hoya received a life income, and the privileges of the city were confirmed, while both parties recognized the new bishop appointed by the pope, John II, Count Palatine of Simmern (1457–66).